zzwx/fresh/docs/index.md

 # Fresh

-Fresh is a command-line tool that builds and (re)starts your web application every time you save a Go or template file.
+Fresh is a command-line tool that builds and (re)starts your web application every time you save a Go or template file or any desired files you specify using configuration.

 It was forked from [fresh](https://github.com/gravityblast/fresh) because the author [Andrea Franz](http://gravityblast.com) set it as unmaintained.
 One of the later forks was named `fresher`, and I pulled it from [Roger Russel's](https://github.com/roger-russel/fresher.git) repo.
 Then I renamed it back to **fresh** because I don't see a reason why not.
 I'm used to the name, and I can simply replace original fresh with my own and don't think about it.

-Fresh can be useful on Windows vs `go run` because of building executable at one location, causing Windows firewall to bother only once with its popup window.
+Fresh can be useful on Windows vs `go run` because of executable is built at one location, causing the Windows Firewall to bother only once with its popup window.

-This fork as particularly addressing the following goals, that were not met by neither the original "fresh", nor the forks that I was able to find:
+This fork is particularly addressing the following goals:

 * Work with any **folder separator**, so that one configuration file acts the same way on different platforms.
 * Allow quotes `"` to surround names in the list of folders, and file extensions for more control over spaces and commas in file names.